Logo

 At the California School of Design in San Francisco, Emily Carr participated in art classes which were focused on a variety of artistic styles.

-Emily Carr's painting can be divided into several distinct phases: her early work, before her studies in Paris; her early paintings under the Fauvist influence of her time in Paris; a post-impressionist middle period before her encounter with the Group of Seven; and her later, formal period, under the post-cubist influences of Lawren Harris and American artist and friend, Mark Tobey.
+Emily Carr's painting can be divided into several distinct phases: her early work, before her studies in Paris; her early paintings under the Fauvist influence of her time in Paris; a Post Impressionist middle period before her encounter with the Group of Seven; and her later, formal period, under the cubist and post-cubist influences of Lawren Harris and American artist and friend, Mark Tobey.

-Emily Carr used charcoal and watercolour for her sketches, and later, house paint thinned with gasoline on manila paper.
+Emily Carr used charcoal and watercolour for her sketches, and beginning in 1932, house paint thinned with gasoline on manila paper.

-Emily Carr's painting Old Time Coast Village is referenced in Korean Canadian artist Jin-me Yoon's A Group of Sixty-Seven.
+Emily Carr's painting Old Time Coast Village is referred to in Korean Canadian artist Jin-me Yoon's A Group of Sixty-Seven.

 Emily Carr was an artist who succeeded against the odds, living in an artistically unadventurous society, and working mostly in seclusion away from major art centres, thus making her "a darling of the women's movement".